indirap/critical-css-generator/README.md

 Options include:
 * url: URL to get critical CSS for.
 * path: Where to output critical CSS.
 Default is `critical.css`.
 * deviceName: What device to run it on.
-Default is Pixel 2.
+Default is `Pixel 2`.
-* waitFor: How long to wait after page navigation before generating critical CSS.
+* waitFor: How long to wait (in ms) after page navigation before generating critical CSS.
 Some pages have long load times, so specifying this may be helpful.
-Default is 20 seconds.
+Default is `20000`.
 * viewport: Whether to generate critical CSS (only above the fold content) or generate used CSS for the whole page.
-Default is true.
+Default is `true`.
 * cssSelectorFilter: An array of CSS selectors (regex) to always include in the generated CSS.
 For example: [/mobile/].
-Default is [].
+Default is `[]`.
+* generateSeparateFiles: Generate separate critical CSS files per each CSS file used.
+The files are stored in a `critical/` directory.
+Default is `false`.